Jack Johnson (boxer): Johnson v. Johnson

-While the Johnson v.
-Johnson fight had been billed as a world heavyweight title match, in many ways, it resembled an exhibition.
-A sportswriter from the Indianapolis Star at the fight reported that the crowd became unruly when it was apparent that neither boxer was putting up a fight.

 Jack Johnson, the heavyweight champion, and Battling Jim Johnson, another colored pugilist, of Galveston, Texas, met in a 10-round contest here tonight, which ended in a draw.
 The spectators loudly protested throughout that the men were not fighting, and demanded their money back.
 Many of them left the hall.
 The organizers of the fight explained the fiasco by asserting that Jack Johnson's left arm was broken in the third round.
 There is no confirmation of a report that Jack Johnson had been stabbed and no evidence at the ringside of such an accident.
 During the first three rounds he was obviously playing with his opponent.
 After that it was observed that he was only using his right hand.
-When the fight was over he complained that his arm had been injured.
+When the fight was over, he complained that his arm had been injured.
 Doctors who made an examination, certified to a slight fracture of the radius of the left arm.
 The general opinion is that his arm was injured in a wrestling match early in the week, and that a blow tonight caused the fracture of the bone.

 Because of the draw, Jack Johnson kept his championship.
 After the fight, he explained that his left arm was injured in the third round and he could not use it.

 Title loss

 On April 5, 1915, Johnson lost his title to Jess Willard, a working cowboy from Kansas who started boxing when he was 27 years old.
 With a crowd of 25,000 at Oriental Park Racetrack in Havana, Cuba, Johnson was knocked out in the 26th round of the scheduled 45 round fight.
-Johnson, although having won almost every round, began to tire after the 20th round, and was visibly hurt by heavy body punches from Willard in rounds preceding the 26th-round knockout.

 Johnson is said by many a year after the fight to have spread rumors that he took a dive, but Willard is widely regarded as having won the fight outright.
 Many people thought Johnson purposely threw the fight because Willard was white, in an effort to have his Mann Act charges dropped.
 Willard ironically responded, "If he was going to throw the fight, I wish he'd done it sooner.
 It was hotter than hell out there."